 Introduction

 The Second World War and the catastrophe of the Holocaust led to the migration of millions of Jewish refugees and displaced persons across countries and continents.
-After the War, Jews from all over the world began to immigrate to British Mandatory Palestine and (after May 1948) the State of Israel.
+After the War, Jews from all over the world began to immigrate to British Mandatory Palestine and (after May 1948) the State of Israel*.
 This phenomenon, referred to in Israel as the Great Aliyah (Jewish immigration), was a reflection of Jewish ideological aspirations for a homeland and their practical need for a place to settle and realize their personal dreams.
 It was not only those who sought to immigrate and create a national center in Israel who felt the strong bond of the Jewish people to this land; Jews in the Diaspora also wanted to help in this endeavor.
 This drive to help the Yishuv (the pre-state Jewish settlement) and increase immigration to the Land of Israel, which intensified after the Holocaust, was expressed in various ways, particularly through economic and humanitarian aid.
 The establishment of Jewish health services in the Yishuv began in 1911 with the establishment of the Clalit Health Fund (hereinafter: “Clalit”) and later the establishment of hospitals and a nursing school run by Hadassah: The Women’s Zionist Organization of America.
 The aim was to support the residents of the Yishuv in Ottoman and later British Mandatory Palestine, and build capacity to allow Jews to provide these services for themselves in the future.
 Prominent in this context is the story of two American Jewish humanitarian organizations, Hadassah and the American Jewish Joint Distribution Committee (JDC), which were established as aid and rescue organizations and soon became service and care providers.

 Hadassah was founded in New York in 1912 as an association of American women volunteers.
 Most of its resources were invested in developing health and welfare services in the Jewish Yishuv.
 Henrietta Szold was appointed president at the its founding convention on March 2, 1912, where it was decided that Hadassah would focus on public health and midwifery.
 This decision determined Hadassah’s activities in the Jewish Yishuv in Ottoman and then British Mandatory Palestine in the coming years.
 Other important resolutions made at the convention were setting Hadassah’s goals to spread the Zionist idea in the United States and to establish and develop medical-social services in the Land of Israel.
 Hadassah played a critical role in establishing medical services in Jewish immigrant camps between World War II and Israel’s

 War of Independence.
 Hadassah mobilized all its resources in the United States to promote Jewish immigration to Ottoman and later British Mandatory Palestine.
 After the establishment of the State of Israel, Hadassah wanted to focus its activities in Jerusalem, whereas the Israeli government wished Hadassah to maintain its hospitals throughout the country and establish a medical faculty in Jerusalem (1, p.
 440–461; 2, p.65–101).
 The JDC was founded in 1914 with the aim of assisting European Jews and promoting their integration into their countries of residence.
 During the Second World War and the decade that followed it, the JDC was the main body that funded the immigration of Jews from European, Middle Eastern, and North African countries to Mandatory Palestine and (after May 1948) Israel.
 The Israel-related activities of the JDC expanded beyond its original objectives, although the organization has always refrained from intervening in politics (3, p.
 493–519; 4, p.143–153).